Learning-with-the-bois/Udacity-ML-for-Trading/Lecture notes.md

 * Quiz 1.4.2: Calculated the daily return by dividing the current stock dataframe to one shifted by 1 space (the current vs the one on the previous day) and subtracting 1 to it.
 Then had to assign 0 to the first values as they couldn't be calculated.

 <sub>Date: March 9, 2023.
 Time spent: 1.0 hour.
 Total: 6.0 hours</sub>

+## Lesson 1.5 Incomplete Data

+Stock data is not perfect.
+It can have gaps or missing points, and different sources can have different values.
+So, they are usually an amalgamation of them.
+Furthermore, stocks can temporarily or permanently stop or begin trading, which means there wouldn’t always be data related to them.

+Fill forward/backwards is better than interpolation for filling gaps in data, as interpolation implies knowledge from the future.

+To fill the missing data, can use .fillna(), use method ‘ffill’ for forward fill and 'dfill for backwards.

+* Quiz1.5.1: Used methods ffill and bfill in that order to complete the data and set inplace to True so that the values are replaced.

+<sub>Date: March 10, 2023.
+Time spent: 0.5 hours.
+Total: 6.5 hours</sub>